ameliabradley/wikiedit-monitor/README.md

 After you have some data, you should be able to analyize errors:
 * Run `nodejs lookup.js`
-* Point a browser at the given URL
+* Point a browser at the given URL, adding a query parameter for desired function
+  * diff
+  * title
+  * errorlog

 **wikiedit-monitor** is very much a work in progress.
 It currently does very little other than logging data and detecting administrative revision deletes.